 We cater to teachers who want to be professionals in every sense of the word.
-Our program is not easy, but it builds not only thorough expertise, but the confidence that comes with it.
-Once you graduate you will be a member of DIAL forever--because what you will learn sticks.
+Our program builds not only thorough expertise, but the confidence that comes with it.
+Once you graduate you will be a member of Differentiated Instruction forever--because what you will learn sticks.

-What students and graduates are saying about the DIAL MAE Program:
+What students and graduates are saying about the Differentiated Instruction MAE Program:

 This program has changed me inside and out.
 I believe it will make me a better teacher, a better mother, and a better person.

-The big draw about DIAL for me was to be grouped with other professionals that were hopeful about making a difference in students who struggle with school.
+The big draw about the Differentiated Instruction program for me was to be grouped with other professionals that were hopeful about making a difference in students who struggle with school.
 I wanted something that applied to what I was doing now!
-DIAL was right on target all the way through.
+The Differentiated Instruction program was right on target all the way through.

-As a graduate of the D.I.A.L.
-Master’s in Education program at Marian University I feel competent to work with all students.
+As a graduate of the Differentiated Instruction Master’s in Education program at Marian University I feel competent to work with all students.
 The program was rigorous and relevant.
 I always felt challenged and inspired by what I was learning

 I would, and have, recommended this program to anyone willing to listen to me rave about it.

--Rocky Mondello, DIAL Graduate - Waupaca Middle School Panther Academy Teacher and Coach
+-Rocky Mondello, Differentiated Instruction graduate, Waupaca Middle School Panther Academy teacher and coach

 The online format also made it possible for a full-time teacher, wife, and mother of two busy teenagers to complete a goal long overdue.
 Thank you to all that made this possible!